Economy of Armenia: Imports

 Imports in 2017 amounted to $4.183 billion, up 27.8% from 2016.

-IMF expects exports to grow at a rate of 4-5% p.a. in years 2019–2024.

-In 2018, the country's structural trade imbalance was predicted to be 15.7 percent of GDP (World Bank).
+In 2018 the country's structural trade imbalance was predicted to be 15.7 percent of GDP (World Bank).
 According to World Trade Organization data, Armenia exported commodities worth US$2.4 billion in 2018, up 7% from the previous year, and imported goods worth US$4.9 billion, up 18%.
 In terms of services, the country exported US$2 billion in 2018 and imported US$2.1 billion.

 The global economic crisis has had less impact on imports because the sector is more diversified than exports.
 In the first nine months of 2010, imports grew about 19 percent, just about equal to the decline of the same sector in 2009.

 Deficit

 According to the National Statistical Service foreign trade deficit amounted to US$1.94 billion in 2017.

 The current account deficit represented 2.4 percent of GDP in 2017 and increased up to 8.1 percent of GDP during the first three quarters of 2018.
 This was a result of about 8 percent increase in goods export and 21 percent increase on goods import in nominal terms year on year in 2018.